ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 Salted Disclosed Claim
 : A salted claim disclosed in the unprotected header of an SD-CWT.

-Digested Salted Disclosed Claim
+Digested Salted Disclosed Claim / Blinded Claim Hash
 : A hash digest of a Salted Disclosed Claim.

+Blinded Claim
+: Any Redacted key or Redacted element which has been replaced in the CWT payload by a Blinded Claim Hash.

-Redacted keys
+Redacted key
-: The hashes of claims redacted from a map data structure.
+: The hash of a claim redacted from a map data structure.

-Redacted elements
+Redacted element
-: The hashes of elements redacted from an array data structure.
+: The hash of an element redacted from an array data structure.

 Presented Disclosed Claimset
 : The CBOR map containing zero or more Redacted keys or Redacted elements.